Learn

 Prevention Starts With Skincare, Not Injectables

-A common misconception is that anti wrinkle prevention begins with cosmetic procedures.
+A common misconception is that wrinkle prevention begins with cosmetic procedures.
 In reality, the foundation is daily skincare and sun protection.
 If these are inconsistent, treatment decisions alone are unlikely to support skin health in the way most people hope.

 Lifestyle Factors That Accelerate Lines